KattaGowri/WiseChoice/README.md

 # WiseChoice
 WiseChoice - Your Intelligent Shopping Companion:

-This website will take a amazon product link from you and it extracts the product reviews.
+This website will take a amazon or flipkart product link from you and it extracts the product reviews.
 It will filter out Fake reviews using a ML model that has been trained with more than 3,00,00 reviews.
 Then it will perform Sentiment Analysis on the Geniune Reviews and gives an overall rating.
 All other language reviews will be translated into english by using google translate API